CCHSBC 2020 Celebratory Dinner Honours Paul Yee

-Join us at CCHSBC's Annual Celebratory Dinner honouring founding CCHSBC board member and retired Colonel Howe Lee!
-The evening will showcase Howe's contribution to the Chinese Canadian community and include great food, raffle prizes and more!
+Join us at CCHSBC's Annual Celebratory Dinner honouring acclaimed writer, archivist, and historian, Paul Yee!
+The evening will showcase Yee's contribution to the Chinese Canadian community and include great food, raffle prizes, and more!

 Additionally, we will be recognising our winners of the BC Regional Heritage Fairs, the Edgar Wickberg Book Prize, the Edgar Wickberg Undergraduate & Graduate Studies Prizes, the Larry Wong Prize for Chinese Canadian Community and Public History Prize, as well as the Drs.
 Wallace B. & Madeline H. Chung Prize for Chinese Canadian Community Archiving.
 This is an evening full of excellent stories and talent that you won't want to miss!

 Date: Saturday, March 28, 2020